tobiasbriones/blog/entrepreneurship/the-call-to-action-boils-down-to-cohesion-in-the-end/index.md

 `Result` which can only be defined as `Ok` or `Err` so you *know what to do* and carry on.

+### Cohesive Flows

+As you can see, we find how cohesion is formally applied as a measure for

+- Physics
+- Software Engineering
+- Natural Language Grammar
+- Even Marketing

+You can employ cohesion for any long-lasting design.

+Highly cohesive flows are about building homogeneous subsystems that focus on the same content, so you can go back and forth and don't get burned.

+In contrast, see how a heterogeneous system that has vertical integrations draws a lot of energy.
+Think of a switch or a three-phase industry-power engine that has to turn on and off: the drastic change of inertia takes a huge amount of energy and does not focus on the same thing, my UPS goes to battery at the moment they turn on this kind of equipment, so *non-cohesive systems affect random external systems* that have nothing to do.
+What does my computer has to do with the side effect of turning on a far away washing machine?
+That's because those electric systems get from zero to full power at once, so that implies a lot of things to do at once, and so poorly done.

+Another way to put this even more clear: non-cohesive systems do not focus on one united whole, but they fragment that whole (like OOP does) and side effects from that fragmentation are going to end up in my computer UPS 🥴.

+You need to have cohesive workdays to avoid getting tired with heterogeneous or vertical tasks that make you change the context uncontrollably, so cohesion, of course, also applies to your personal life.

 ## Conclusion

 The call to action is a modern approach to interface with our users that helps